knuckleswtf/scribe-js/docs/config.md

 The HTML `<title>` for the generated documentation, and the name of the generated Postman collection.

 ### `description`
 A description for the API.
-This will be used as the `info.description` field in the Postman collection and OpenAPI spec, and placed before the "Introduction" section in the doc webpage.
+This will be used as the `info.description` field in the Postman collection and OpenAPI spec, and placed as the first paragraph under the "Introduction" section in the doc webpage (before the `introText`.

 ### `introText`
 The text to place in the "Introduction" section.
 Markdown and HTML are supported.